Um, can I get pregnant if…?

 Yes, you can get pregnant.
 It doesn’t matter how the sperm gets into your vagina—once it’s there it can cause a pregnancy.

-Pre-cum, or pre-ejaculate, is a clear fluid that accumulates at the tip of the penis when some men are aroused.
-While it has less sperm than regular ejaculate, it can have sperm in it, so you can get pregnant.
-How much sperm is in pre-cum depends on how long it’s been since the guy ejaculated, and whether he’s urinated since then.
+Pre-cum, or pre-ejaculate, is a clear fluid that accumulates at the tip of the penis when some penis-owners are aroused.
+While it has less sperm than regular ejaculate, it can have sperm in it, so you may be able to get pregnant.

 Can I get pregnant from sex toys?

-Only if the sex toys had semen on them.
+Only if the sex toys have semen on them.

 Like the scenario above, you can only get pregnant if sperm enters your vagina.
 If semen is on a sex toy and it enters your vagina, you can become pregnant.